The Vision and Mission

 The vision of the Arthur Nagel Community Clinic is healthier lives across Bandera County.
 The mission, that will lead to the vision, is to improve Bandera County health by providing medical care to eligible residents and promoting health education.

-For uninsured residents of Bandera County, the clinic provides primary and preventive medical care, mental health services, and offers referral services for dental needs and care beyond the scope of the clinic.
-The clinic provides health education for any Bandera County resident and invites everyone to attend health fairs, exercise classes, cooking demonstrations, and more.
+For underserved residents of Bandera County, the Clinic provides primary and preventive medical care, mental health services, and offers referral services for dental needs and care beyond the scope of the Clinic.
+The Clinic provides health education for any Bandera County resident and invites everyone to attend health fairs, exercise classes, cooking demonstrations, and more.

 Enter Arthur Nagel